tylerFowler/redux-remote-resource/README.md

 ## TODO
 - [ ] Use rollup.js for building vs browserify
-- [ ] Write end-to-end middleware tests
 - [ ] Remove deps on polyfills, turn this package into a BYOP (Bring Your Own Polyfills) for everything *except* fetch
-- [ ] Add a cancellation feature exported as a dispatchable function
 - [ ] Pull handling different hook types into a shared utility
 - [ ] Consider adding a utility helper fn (or setting) that will invalidate cache mappings if the query parameters change
 - [ ] Refactor request building into more of a pipeline (rxjs?)